kristishqau/Employee-Portal-UI/README.md

 2. Install deps: `npm install`.
 3. Start dev server: `npm run dev` (use Command Prompt on Windows if PowerShell blocks npm.ps1).
 4. Visit the app and login via the Login page (the app expects the backend to implement `/api/User/login`).

-If you'd like, I can also add a `.env.example`, CI config, or a short CONTRIBUTING.md — tell me which you'd prefer next.